Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 You generally don't need to manually reset the modification state of each property, as they are all reset automatically when the parent data object is successfully saved.
 When you create a new object, as opposed to reading the data of an existing object, the framework will set the initial `Modified` state to `false` to start tracking modifications right away.

 :::note
-Data properties also have methods `GetModified` and `SetModified` that can accept a `DataRow`, which allow you to track modification of the current property in the specific row of the parent data list object.
+Data properties also have methods `GetModified` and `SetModified` that can accept a `DataRow`, which allows you to track modification of the current property in the specific row of the parent data list object.
 :::